AshishRawat08/book-management-project/README.md

 GET: Get user subscription details >> Date of Subscription >> Valid till >> Is there any fine

-/books
+# books
-GET: Get all the books POST: Create/Add a new book
+GET: Get all the books
+POST: Create/Add a new book

 ## /books/{id}

-GET: Get a book by id PUT: Update a book by id
+GET: Get a dingle book by id
+PUT: Update a book by id

 ## /books/issued